AKuzina/dvp_vae/README.md

 ### Acknowledgements
 This research was (partially) funded by the Hybrid Intelligence Center, a 10-year programme funded by the Dutch Ministry of Education, Culture and Science through the Netherlands Organisation for Scientific Research, https://hybrid-intelligence-centre.nl.

-This work was carried out on the Dutch national infrastructure with the support of SURF Cooperative.
+Some of the experiments were carried out on the Dutch national infrastructure with the support of SURF Cooperative.